README file from

 CONTRADICTIONS.mdwith deterministic contradiction, conflict, and uncertainty candidates for human review. - Records aggregate

-contradictionStatsinCOMPILE_REPORT.json. - Groups memory-diff details by source note so changed context is easier to review.
+TEAM_MEMORY.md, a team-facing handoff with the current objective, active work, decisions, risks, open questions, and review queues. - Groups memory-diff details by source note so changed context is easier to review.

 - Calibrates source provenance scoring into strong, moderate, and weak buckets with a visible calibration version.